ZTF20aajnksq (AT2020blt): A Fast Optical Transient at $z \approx 2.9$ With No Detected Gamma-Ray Burst Counterpart: Summary and Conclusions

 We consider what might be possible with a large sample of events.
 From existing survey data, it is already clear that the rate of afterglow-like events cannot be significantly higher than the rates of classical GRBs (\S\ref{sec:interpretation}).
 Dirty fireballs could have a significantly longer duration (\S\ref{sec:dirty-fireball}), in which case they would not pass our fast-transient filter and the rate could be significantly higher than the limits set by intra-night fast-transient searches.
 The appearance of slightly off-axis events (\S\ref{sec:interp-slightly-off-axis}) depends on the structure of the jet, currently unknown, but the luminosity function should be different (with lower overall luminosity) than that of classical GRBs.

-Perhaps the strategy of searching for intra-night transients is too restrictive, given the likelihood that dirty fireballs would be longer-duration transients and the uncertainty in the appearance of a slightly off-axis jet.
+Perhaps the strategy of searching for intra-night transients is too restrictive.
 A more agnostic strategy could be to search for relativistic explosions on the basis of luminosity.
 If dirty fireballs have an intrinsically lower redshift distribution, then their host galaxies are more likely to be detected; in fact, of the three afterglows with ZTF detections, two (ZTF19aabgebm and ZTF19abvizsw) have detected host galaxies in the Legacy Survey DR8 \citep{Dey2019} with high photometric redshifts.
 In a search for luminous transients, interlopers like superluminous supernovae could be easily ruled out by light-curve duration.
 A search for luminous transients using host-galaxy photometric and spectroscopic catalogs during ZTF Phase II could help set the stage for a similar search strategy during LSST.

 \facilities{Swift, EVLA, VLA, Liverpool:2m, PO:1.2m, PO:1.5m}